IdayatAdeyemo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to print all lines without the pattern "bin"
+to print last 10 newest files